Mohameddiallo728/Mohameddiallo728/README.md

 # Hi there 👋

-I'm Mohamed DIALLO, a passionate Data Scientist and Full-stack Developer.
+I'm Mohamed DIALLO, a passionate Software Engineer and Data Scientist.
 Here's a bit about me:

 **📊 In Data Science, I excel in:**

-🧠 Analytics and problem-solving

-📊 Data visualization
+🧠 Analytics and 📊 Data visualization

-🔍 Exploratory Data Analysis using Jupyter Notebooks

 **🌐 As a Full-stack Developer, my expertise includes:**
-☕ Java

-🐍 Python

-🔍 TypeScript

-🌱 Spring Boot
+🌱 Spring Boot and ⚛️ ReactJS

-⚛️ ReactJS

-🤖 GitLab Actions for CI/CD

-⚙️ Task automation for testing and deployment

 **🏆 GitHub Contributions:**